 Over-charging and excessive gas precipitation may damage the battery plates and activate material shedding on them.
-Too high voltage or too long equalising charge may cause damage.
-Please carefully review the specific requirements of the battery used in the system to make sure it can accept equalisation charge.
+If voltage is too high or equalizing charge is too long, damage may occur.
+Please carefully review the specific requirements of the battery used in the system to ensure it can accept equalisation charge.